BenediktZanker/CasaCue/README.md

 ## Problem Statement

-During peak times, many restaurants are fully booked, and guests have to wait long periods without any idea of when a table will become available.
+During peak times, many restaurants are fully booked, and guests often face long wait times without any idea of when a table will become available.
+This can lead to dissatisfaction and inefficient use of time.
 With CasaCue, guests can spontaneously register online or on-site for a virtual waiting list.
-They can see their position in the queue and the estimated waiting time, which allows them to spend their waiting time more effectively, such as shopping nearby.
-They will receive a notification once they are next in line.
+They can monitor their position in the queue and view the estimated waiting time, allowing them to use their waiting time more effectively, such as shopping nearby.
+Guests will receive a notification once they are next in line.

+### Why the Cloud is Essential for CasaCue

+This problem is particularly suited to a **cloud-based solution** for several reasons:

+- **Scalability**: Restaurants across different locations can manage their waitlists simultaneously without performance issues, thanks to the cloud's ability to scale dynamically.
+- **Distributed Access**: Guests and restaurant managers can access the app from different locations, making centralized cloud storage critical for real-time data updates.
+- **Business Analytics**: Restaurants can use cloud-based data processing to analyze customer trends, optimize staffing, and improve overall efficiency.

-CasaCue addresses a common issue in restaurant management: inefficient waitlist handling.
-The app improves both customer satisfaction and operational efficiency by providing transparency and real-time updates.
+CasaCue solves a common issue in restaurant management: inefficient handling of waitlists.
+By providing transparency and real-time updates, it improves both customer satisfaction and restaurant efficiency.

 ## Project Goal